Omnidirectional-video-group/ODVista/README.md

 ### Dataset - ODVista

-We provide a dataset containing 200 360-degree videos, predominantly sourced from YouTube and ODV360 (Link) characterized by high quality and resolution (4K and 2K) in ERP format.
+We provide a dataset containing 200 360-degree videos, predominantly sourced from YouTube and ODV360 characterized by high quality and resolution (4K and 2K) in ERP format.
 All videos are licensed under Creative Commons Attribution (reuse allowed), and our dataset is exclusively designed for academic and research purposes.
 The video dataset encompasses various content characteristics, including outdoor and indoor scenes, as well as high motion sport contents.
 Each video consists of 100 frames.
 The dataset is partitioned into 160 videos for training, 20 for validation, and 20 for testing.
 Note that additional external content can be incorporated for training.

 |         | Training                      | Validation               | Testing                    |
 | ------- | ---------------------         | ------------------------ | -------------------------- |